liltrendi/SportBruter/README.md

 [![asciicast](https://asciinema.org/a/fz787azSdbP34fi9iE7dpf0hd.svg)](https://asciinema.org/a/fz787azSdbP34fi9iE7dpf0hd)

 Depending on user preference, it gathers a list of free proxies to use, and launches a per-request dictionary attack using the provided credentials.
+If a pair of credentials authenticate, execution is halted and the results saved to a file.

 The script has been written in Python 3, as such, trying to run it using Python 2 will cause it to fail.